EEOB-BioData/BCB546X-Spring2017/Week_11/README.md

 ## Wednesday, 3/30

 Slides on first part of genomic range lecture are in file titled "lecture_30Mar-MBH.html".
+(You can also access the slides online from this link: [http://eeob-biodata.github.io/BCB546X-Spring2017/Week_11/lecture_30Mar-MBH.html](http://eeob-biodata.github.io/BCB546X-Spring2017/Week_11/lecture_30Mar-MBH.html).)

 /images folder contains figures included in this presentation